metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 Jared Goff is given enough time in the pocket to check the runners on first and third.

 **Seattle covers if**
 Jarred Reed, Carlos Dunlap, and Jamal Adams step up big and harangue Goff to the point where the Rams offense becomes dysfunctional.
 Certainly possible if Pete Carroll took a few pointers from the Dolphins and the way they dismantled Los Angeles just a few weeks earlier.

+***

+### Ravens @ Patriots (+7)

+***

+#### _Latest Results_

+**Ravens** (24) @ Colts (10)
+**Patriots** (30) @ Jets (27)

+#### _Record_

+Ravens (6-2)
+Patriots (3-5)

+#### _Injuries_

+Ravens will not have Calais Campbell or Jimmy Smith on the field come Sunday night.
+The loss of Smith hurts a secondary worryingly thin on cornerbacks.
+Marcus Peters and Marlon Humphries will start as the team's main cornerbacks, but an injury to either one would be devastating.

+The Patriots have been a goddamn mess this season when it comes to injuries, and this week is no different.
+The biggest loss is at cornerback, as Stephon Gilmore won't be around for this game.
+On a positive note, the offensive line seems pretty healthy.
+Big news for a team that loves running the ball.

+#### _History_

+The Patriots have been terrible defensing the run.
+And the Ravens want to do nothing more than to run the ball down the length of the field.
+The ground game has been their biggest strength

+#### _Weather_

+A cool night with some winds

+***

+Patriots +7

+***

+**New England covers if**
+the Patriots can stop the Ravens from running wild.
+New England's defense will need to dictate the terms of engagement to the Baltimore offense.
+\- OR -
+New England can dominate time of possession by running forcefully against a Baltimore front down its best run stuffer.

+**Baltimore covers if**
+the Ravens are mostly successful rushing the ball against the Patriots defense.

+***

+#### Bills @ Cardinals (-1.5)